-In addition, unless your startup’s moniker clearly indicates its nature and includes the surname of the owner and each of its partners, the County of San Diego will insist that you register it as a fictitious business name.
+Unless your startup’s name clearly indicates its nature and includes the last name of the owner and each of its partners, the County of San Diego will insist that you register it as a fictitious business name.

 Before you register, it will pay to check California’s index of fictitious business names to ensure that your name of choice is not already taken.
 Although you can record a fictitious name online or by mail, San Diego strongly recommends that you do so in person.
 The initial registration, which does not guarantee exclusive use of your chosen designation, will cost you $42.